 Parents, a reminder that Summer Camp begins June 30th, and registration is ongoing.
 I hope to see the whole family at the club!

 Don’t be left out of the water this summer!
 We offer swim lessons for all ages and all levels.
-Click here to learn more about our Aquatics programs or to register online.
+Learn more about our Aquatics programs or register online .
 For more info, call Aquatics Director Patrick Montgomery at ext.
 1140 or email firstname.lastname@example.org.

 Looking for a high intensity workout to improve your overall athleticism this summer?
 Look no further — Parisi is here to help with instructional classes on Mondays and Thursdays, and open times on Wednesdays.
 Call 914-245-6993 or email email@example.com for more info.